BelkaLab/BlurModalViewController/README.md

 # BlurModalViewController Tutorial

+This is example code of the tutorial you can find at http://belka.us/en/modal-uiviewcontroller-blur-background-swift/.
+Clone it and have fun!

 ## License
 BlurModalViewController is Copyright (c) 2016 Belka, srl.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.